The role of primes of good reduction in the Brauer--Manin obstruction: Introduction

 \subsection{Outline}

-In Section~\ref{Section: General Setting} we describe the general setting we will be working in during the whole paper.
-Section~\ref{Section: the refined Swan conductor} is devoted to the notion and the properties of the refined Swan conductor.
-In Section~\ref{section:ordinarygoodred} we prove Theorem~\ref{thm: ordinary good reduction} and we prove a stronger version of \cite[Theorem~C]{BrightNewton} for K$3$ surfaces.
+Section~\ref{Section: the refined Swan conductor} is devoted to introducing the notion and some properties of the refined Swan conductor.
+In Section~\ref{section:ordinarygoodred} we prove Theorem~\ref{intro_thm: ordinary good reduction} and we prove a stronger version of \cite[Theorem~C]{BrightNewton} for K$3$ surfaces.
 Section~\ref{section: ordinary case examples} is devoted to the explanation of several examples of K$3$ surfaces in which primes of good ordinary reduction are (or are not) involved in the Brauer--Manin obstruction to weak approximation.
-In Section~\ref{Section: non-ordinary good reduction} we give a proof of Theorem~\ref{thm: good non-ordinary reduction}.
+In Section~\ref{Section: non-ordinary good reduction} we give a proof of Theorem~\ref{intro_thm: good non-ordinary reduction}.
 Finally, in Section~\ref{Section: family of examples} we exhibit a family of examples where, depending on a parameter $\alpha$, both ordinary and non-ordinary reduction occur and we analyse what happens to the Brauer--Manin obstruction to weak approximation depending on the parameter $\alpha$.